frankn172/CPSC362-VCS/README.txt

 External Requirements: Boost C++ Library

-Setup and Installation: The Boost Library needs to be downlaoded and installed.
+Setup and Installation: The Boost Library needs to be downloaded and installed.

 Sample/Results: